Brandon Williams (footballer): Early life

 Williams was born on 3 September 2000 in Manchester.
-He grew up in the Harpurhey area were he would attend nearby secondary school Co-op Academy Manchester.
+He grew up in the Harpurhey area where he attended nearby secondary school Co-op Academy Manchester.

 Club career

 Manchester United

 Williams was included in the Manchester United travelling squad for the UEFA Champions League match against Paris Saint-Germain in March 2019, but was not named in the match squad.
 He made his first-team debut on 25 September as a substitute in an EFL Cup match against Rochdale.
-He made his first start on 3 October in the UEFA Europa League match against AZ Alkmaar.
+He made his first start on 3 October in the UEFA Europa League match against AZ.
 Williams signed a new long-term contract on 17 October, keeping him at the club until June 2022.
 He made his Premier League debut on 20 October against Liverpool at Old Trafford as a late substitute.
 With Ashley Young suspended and Luke Shaw injured, Williams was handed his first league start on 10 November against Brighton & Hove Albion, playing 90 minutes before being substituted for Marcos Rojo in injury time; he was voted Man of the Match by his club's fans.
 On 24 November, Williams scored his first goal for Manchester United in a 3–3 draw with Sheffield United.

 On 4 August 2020, Williams signed a new four-year deal at United, with the option to extend a further year.